 For your extra peace of mind, if you are worried about the cost of travel expenses in traveling back to your dentist in Monterrey we have got together with some insurance providers who can provide additional cover this scenario for a reasonable premium.

-All of our dentists in Monterrey speak very good English, and generally throughout the city the large majority of people speak English too so Spanish is not necessary.
+Our top dentists and staff in Monterrey speak fluent English, and generally throughout the city the large majority of people speak English as well, so Spanish is not necessary.

 Payment methods accepted do differ from clinic to clinic, and it is best to check each clinic’s preferences on our website.
 Generally, US cash is accepted everywhere, with debit cards, personal and traveler’s checks accepted by most dental clinics too.
 Credit card payments are usually subject to a processing fee of around 3–4%.

 Your dentist in Monterrey cannot claim on your insurance.
 However, if your insurance company provides ‘out-of-network’ care you should be able to reclaim the cost of your treatment when you return home.
 Before you travel you should check with your insurance provider, making sure to obtain the appropriate forms to bring with you to Monterrey for your dentist to complete.

 Additional ways to save money may be by claiming tax deductions which you might be eligible for.
-These vary from year but American, Canadian and Australians should check with their tax authority.
+Although these vary from year to year, American, Canadian and Australians should check with their tax authority.

 Our dentists are open all year and you can visit at any time that suits you.